Snatcher (video game): SD Snatcher

 Snatcher was remade into a role-playing game called SD Snatcher for the MSX2, released in 1990.
 "SD" stands for "super deformed" in Japanese media, another way to reference chibi character designs.
 The game plays from a top-down perspective, where the player controls Gillian as he ventures through the environment.
 When the player encounters an enemy on the field, the game shifts to a first-person battle mode.
 The player must shoot down enemies using one of many different guns.
 Different parts of an enemy can be targeted and different weapons have varying abilities and ranges.
-Like the MSX2 version of Snatcher, SD Snatcher consisted of three floppy disks with game data and a sound cartridge equipped the SCC chip.
+Like the MSX2 version of Snatcher, SD Snatcher consists of three floppy disks with game data and a sound cartridge equipped with the SCC chip.

 SD Snatcher was developed by Konami due to the company's desire to create an RPG in an unusual futuristic setting, choosing to adapt the story and setting of Snatcher for such a game.
 While the original versions of Snatcher released in 1988 ended the story in an inconclusive matter due to the cancellation of the planned sequel, SD Snatcher adds an additional segment that continues the story from where the prior version left off (this added portion served as the basis for the third act added in later console ports of the original Snatcher).
 Initially Hideo Kojima was not involved with the development of SD Snatcher, as he was busy with Metal Gear 2: Solid Snake at the time, but he and his team were brought in during the late stages of development to help complete SD Snatcher smoothly so they could resume development of Solid Snake.
 It was translated by the Dutch-based group Oasis in 1993, making it one of the earliest documented fan translations.

+Manga

+A manga adaptation of Snatcher by illustrator Osamu Kobayashi (with assistance by Mahiro Maeda and Koichi Noda) was serialized in the monthly manga anthology magazine ASCII Comics published by the ASCII Corporation (now Enterbrain) in 1993 for seven issues.
+Aside from being set in Neo Kobe City in the year 2042, the story of the manga was otherwise unrelated to that of the game, focusing on a new JUNKER runner named Nirasawa who must protect an exotic dancer from a gang of bioroids pursuing her.
+No tankobon collection or foreign translations were ever made.